-Principle 13: Participant-default rules and procedures CCAS 17Ad-22(e)(13) An FMI should have effective and clearly defined rules and procedures to manage a participant default.
-These rules and procedures should be designed to ensure that the FMI can take timely action to contain losses and liquidity pressures and continue to meet its obligations. and procedures reasonably designed to, as applicable: (13) Ensure the covered clearing agency has the authority and operational capacity to take timely action to contain losses and liquidity demands and continue to meet its obligations by, at a minimum, requiring the covered clearing agency's participants and, when practicable, other stakeholders to participate in the testing and review of its default procedures, including any close-out procedures, at least annually and following material changes thereto.
-Key consideration 1 : An FMI should have default rules and procedures that enable the FMI to continue to meet its obligations in the event of a participant default and that address the replenishment of resources following a default.
-Key consideration 2 : An FMI should be well prepared to implement its default rules and procedures, including any appropriate discretionary procedures provided for in its rules.
-Key consideration 3 : An FMI should publicly disclose key aspects of its default rules and procedures.
-Key consideration 4 : An FMI should involve its participants and other stakeholders in the testing and review of the FMI's default procedures, including any close-out procedures.
+Principle 13: Participant-default rules and procedures

+An FMI should have effective and clearly defined rules and procedures to manage a participant default.
+These rules and procedures should be designed to ensure that the FMI can take timely action to contain losses and liquidity pressures and continue to meet its obligations.

+Key consideration 1: An FMI should have default rules and procedures that enable the FMI to continue to meet its obligations in the event of a participant default and that address the replenishment of resources following a default.

+Key consideration 2: An FMI should be well prepared to implement its default rules and procedures, including any appropriate discretionary procedures provided for in its rules.

+Key consideration 3: An FMI should publicly disclose key aspects of its default rules and procedures.

+Key consideration 4: An FMI should involve its participants and other stakeholders in the testing and review of the FMI's default procedures, including any close-out procedures.
 Such testing and review should be conducted at least annually or following material changes to the rules and procedures to ensure that they are practical and effective.

+Each covered clearing agency shall establish, implement, maintain and enforce written policies and procedures reasonably designed to, as applicable:

+(13)Ensure the covered clearing agency has the authority and operational capacity to take timely action to contain losses and liquidity demands and continue to meet its obligations by, at a minimum, requiring the covered clearing agency's participants practicable, and, when stakeholders to participate in the testing and review of its default procedures, including any close-out procedures, at least annually and following material changes thereto.